spotinst/help/src/docs/ocean/tutorials/migrate-workload.md

 2. Click Start Migration to officially begin the migration process.

 Once you have started the migration, you will have the option to stop it.
 However, note that workloads that have been migrated to Spot will remain under the new instances which are managed by Spot.
-This means that when aborting the process, Spot will finish scheduling all unscheduled pods of the current batch, and instances that were not drained yet will become schedulable again.
+This means that when stopping the process, Spot will finish scheduling all unscheduled pods of the current batch, and instances that were not drained yet will become schedulable again.

 ## Step 5: View Workload Migration Dashboard